baseten/notifier-js/README.md

 dispatcher.removeObserver(Dispatcher.CUSTOM_EVENT, this, onFooUpdated);

-// alternatively there is also a brute force method to remove *all* observers
+// alternatively there is also a brute force method to remove all observers against a named event

+dispatcher.removeObservers(Dispatcher.CUSTOM_EVENT);

+// or ALL observers registered on a Notifier - careful

 dispatcher.removeObservers();
 </script>